Mechanical Engineering & Materials Science

 View Sections

 This course deals with the interactions between aerodynamics, dynamics and structures in aerospace systems.
-Topics covered include unsteady aerodynamics, finite-state aerodynamic models, classical fixed-wing flutter, rotary-wing aeroelasticity and experimental methods in aeroelasticity.
-Emphasis is given to the prediction of flutter and limit cycles in aeroelastic systems.
+Topics covered will include unsteady aerodynamics, finite-state aerodynamic models, classical fixed-wing flutter, rotary-wing aeroelasticity and experimental methods in aeroelasticity.
+Emphasis will be given to the prediction of flutter and limit cycles in aeroelastic systems

 Credit 3 units.
 EN: TU